|

 Wild Guanaco

 Both animals have many differences that make them unique but they may have more things in common.
-Here are some things that probably led to you thinking they were similar in the first place and some of the other reasons they are so popular.
+Here are some things that probably led to you think they were similar in the first place and some of the other reasons they are so popular.

 11 things Alpacas and Llamas have in common